Trying to learn how to take good care of your wheelchair? I will teach you the steps and tools that you need to keep your wheelchair in good shape.

 Do wheelchairs need to be oiled?

 All your wheelchair folding joints should be lubricated annually.
-You can oil more often if you live in a high humid area and use the wheelchair frequently.
+If you live in a humid area and use a wheelchair frequently, you can oil more often.

 Can I perform DIY wheelchair maintenance?